dask/dask/docs/source/install.rst

     cd dask
     py.test dask

-Installing Dask naively may not install all requirements by default (see the `Pip` section above).
+Installing Dask naively may not install all requirements by default (see the ``pip`` section above).
 You may choose to install the ``dask[complete]`` version which includes all dependencies for all collections::